reidashwill/ruby_library/README.md

 ## Specs

-1  Full CRUD functionality for book class
+1 x Full CRUD functionality for book class

-2  Full CRUD functionality for consumer class
+2 x Full CRUD functionality for consumer class

-3 Consumer class to include parameter for "librarian" permissions
+3 x Consumer class to include parameter for "librarian" permissions

-4  Books can have many authors
+4 x Books can have many authors

-5  Authors can have many books
+5 x Authors can have many books

-6  search for book by author or title
+6 x search for book by author or title

 7  patrons can "check out" books